By Laia Cardona, on 2 November 2020

-Getting the word out about your brand and/or product can seem overwhelming with the wealth of options available in our data centric world.
+Getting the word out about your brand or product can seem overwhelming considering the wealth of options available in our data centric world.
 While having dozens of platforms and mediums to spread the word provides something for everyone, sometimes less is more.
-And sticking to formulas, like the 4P marketing mix, that are seemingly evergreen, can create some much needed clarity in a crowded space.
+Sticking to formulas, like the 4P marketing mix, that are seemingly evergreen, can create some much needed clarity in a crowded space.

 Creating a marketing strategy involves a broad range of decisions and strategies a marketing team chooses to undertake.
 It’s a complex task to research, plan and execute a campaign, especially so if even one core principle is misaligned.
 These decisions need to take into account countless variables and still reliably hit the mark.
 This concept as a whole is what we call the marketing mix.
 A handful of methods have been created to organize or classify these, including: the 7 P’s, the 4 C’s and of course what we’ll focus on in this post—the 4P’s of the marketing mix.

 As a guideline, the 4P’s offer a simple to follow structure that addresses four fundamental pillars for creating a marketing strategy.
 They are product, place, price and promotion.
 Devised by EJ McCarthy in the 1960’s the 4P’s still hold their water as an efficient tool, even as our business world has changed dramatically in recent decades.
 So what exactly are the 4 ps of marketing and how can we use them now?